 "Many vendors and venues will already be booked, so be open to eliminating a few of your must-have items," says Barbara Hearne, wedding specialist of Barbara's Brides in Austin.
 The same holds true for photographers, bands, DJs, and caterers.
-If you absolutely can't bare to cross someone off your list, book them as soon as possible — before their calendars fill up.
+If you absolutely can't bear to cross someone off your list, book them as soon as possible—before their calendars fill up.

 Consider Your Dates and Venues

 Don't feel tied to traditional ideas for dates and venues.
 "The key is to be flexible," says Gabrielle Stone, founder of Stone Event Planning in Boston.
 "Because vendors and venues can book many months in advance, consider marrying on a Friday or a Sunday.
 Instead of a hotel, country club, or museum, consider a restaurant, private home, or community arts center as the backdrop for your wedding.
 These kinds of locations are likely to be available on short notice."